Keto Diet Meal Plan for Diabetics

 The consumption of carbohydrates is significantly limited – up to 20-50 g per day in the form of non-starchy vegetables and fruits.
 The ratio of fat to total carbohydrates and proteins is 4:1 by weight.

-The acceptable amount of protein consumed in the keto diet is 1 gram per kg of bodyweight, which we get mostly from meat, seafood or cottage cheese.
+The acceptable amount of protein consumed in the keto diet is 1 gram per kg of body weight, which we get primarily from meat, seafood, or cottage cheese.

-Some high-fat foods can be consumed without restrictions: meat, lard, yolk, fish, unrefined vegetable oils, avocados, nuts and seeds, and whole fat dairy products, which include sour cream, greek yogurt, butter, cream, cheese.
+Some high-fat foods can be consumed without restrictions: meat, lard, yolk, fish, unrefined vegetable oils, avocados, nuts and seeds, and whole-fat dairy products, which include sour cream, greek yogurt, butter, cream, and cheese.

-In patients with type 2 diabetes mellitus, the keto diet is said to lead to a decrease in glycated hemoglobin, rapid weight loss, good glucose control, a decrease in the number of antihyperglycemic drugs.
+In patients with type 2 diabetes mellitus, the keto diet leads to a decrease in glycated hemoglobin, rapid weight loss, reasonable glucose control, and a decrease in antihyperglycemic drugs.